AndrewRoddy/Gomodoro/README.md

 ## To Do

+Improve window size
+- [ ] Auto format everything to fit the window better
+    - [ ] When squishing up show the timer and circle very small
+    - [ ] Reformat page for when fully zoomed in / zoomed out

+User setting imporovements
+- [ ] Create settings menu
+    - [ ] User can change break time split (2:1, 3:1, 4:1, 5:1)
+    - [ ] User can choose for it to show real time left or break time left
+    - [ ] Create light, dark, and midnight modes
+    - [ ] Add a Patreon button at the bottom of the user settings

 Improve user experience :)
 - [ ] Create image favicon (Probably a orange 3/4 complete circle)
 - [ ] Create favicon for when pomodoro is paused (gray)